blei-lab/edward/source/data.rst

    This setting is recommended if the data does not fit in memory.

    Represent the data as TensorFlow tensors, where the tensors are the output of data readers.
+During inference, each update will be automatically evaluated over new batch tensors represented through the data readers.
 (As an example, see the `data unit test
    <https://github.com/blei-lab/edward/blob/master/tests/test_inference_data.py>`__.)